-Formaldehyde may not be sold by general merchant in rural district without permit under 151.03.
-24 Atty.
+Formaldehyde may not be sold by general merchant in rural district without permit under 151.03, 24 Atty.
 Gen. 415.

 Compounds bearing names similar to aspirin and containing similar ingredients may be sold only under (2).
 28 Atty.
 Gen. 90.
+Subsection (2) does not prohibit stores

-151.05 Penalty.
-(1) Anyone who violates subsection (1) of section 151.04 shall forfeit ten dollars for each failure, and anyone who wilfully makes a false representation to procure registration or permit for himself or another, or who violates this chapter shall be deemed guilty of a misdemeanor and shall be fined not less than fifty dollars nor more than one hundred dollars, or imprisoned in the county jail for not less than thirty days nor more than ninety days, or both.

-(2) It is the duty of each member and officer of the board to investigate and institute actions for violations of this chapter and of chapter 161, section 146.20, and of section 351.235 and the district attorney shall promptly prosecute upon notice from any source.
+- 151.05 Penalty.
+(1) Anyone who violates subsection (1) of section 151.04 shall forfeit ten dollars for each failure, and anyone who wilfully makes a false representation to procure registration or permit for himself or another, or who violates this chapter shall be deemed guilty of a misdemeanor and shall be fined not less than fifty dollars nor more than one hundred dollars, or imprisoned in the county jail for not less than thirty days nor more than ninety days, or both. - (2) It is the duty of each member and officer of the board to investigate and institute actions for violations of this chapter and of chapter 161, section 146.20, and of section 351.235 and the district attorney shall promptly prosecute upon notice from any source.
+[1939 c.
+448; 1943 c.
+77]

-Note: Owner of grain and feed store sell-ing arsenic and clerk making sale are liable to forfeiture of fifty dollars, for violation of pharmacy law, and if 146.02 (23) was not complied with, to minimum penalty of one hundred dollars fine.
+Note: Owner of grain and feed store selling arsenic and clerk making sale are liable to forfeiture of fifty dollars, for violation of hundred dollars fine.
 20 Atty.
 Gen. 775.